-If you are a small business owner looking for the best retirement plan to offer employees, or if you are self-employed and earning income, a SEP IRA may be right for you.
-The SEP stands for simplified employee pension.
-It is an individual retirement account or IRA, into which employers can make retirement contributions for themselves and their employees.
+If you are self-employed or a small business owner and are looking for a retirement plan for you and your employees, a SEP-IRA may be the right choice.
+SEP stands for simplified employee pension.
+This type of plan is an individual retirement account, or IRA, into which business owners can make pre-tax retirement contributions for themselves and their employees.

-Compare that to the 401(k), which has a maximum contribution limit of $18,000 in 2016 and 2017 (or $24,000 if you qualify for a catch-up contribution), and you can see the obvious benefit for those who are looking to save more tax-deferred dollars.
+Compare that to the 401(k), which has a maximum contribution limit of $20,500 in 2022 (up from $19,500 in 2021), plus an extra $6,500 if you're 50 or older and so qualify for a catch-up contribution), and you can see the obvious benefit for those who are looking to save more tax-deferred dollars.

 Flexibility With Other Plans

 Even if you participate in another workplace retirement plan, like a 401(k), you can still contribute self-employment income to a SEP-IRA, so it's a great plan for people who earn income from a side business, including freelance or contract work.
 However, contributions made to a 401(k) or profit-sharing plan—but not to a SIMPLE IRA—must be subtracted from the total amount that can be contributed to your SEP-IRA.

 If you are self-employed, figuring out how much you can contribute each year can be slightly tricky.
 You can calculate net adjusted self-employment income by taking your gross income, subtracting business expenses, and then subtracting half of the self-employment tax.
 But you must include your contribution to the SEP-IRA in your business expenses.
 Consult with an accountant or tax advisor if you have any questions.

 Employers do not have to contribute the same amount each year to a SEP-IRA and can contribute nothing in a given year.
 However, unlike other retirement plans, employees can't defer their salary to contribute to a SEP-IRA.